DamnWidget/SublimePySide/README.markdown

 Overview
 ========

-SublimeQt adds Qt support for Sublime Text 2.
+Sublime PySide adds Qt support for Sublime Text 2 on Python.

 Python support is build for PySide only.
 This has been tested on Linux and Mac OSX